ERR_ADDRESS_UNREACHABLE: How To Fix It?

 Temporarily Disable Antivirus Software

 Antivirus software can also block access to websites.
 The problem occurs more frequently after the update because antivirus starts treating a specific website as a threat and blocks its access.
-Try disabling the antivirus, restarting the computer, and then try to open the website you’re having trouble with.

-Update Google Chrome (and Other Browsers)
+Fix ERR_ADDRESS_UNREACHABLE error in chrome #5: Update Google Chrome (and Other Browsers)

 Believe it or not, this can cause the problem as well.
 Google Chrome is usually set up to update automatically, but it doesn’t hurt to check and manually update if necessary.